Brookhaven, Georgia: History

 The area was incorporated as the city of North Atlanta in 1924.
 In 1963, the North Atlanta's leaders asked the state legislature to allow a referendum on a new city charter.
 The legislature agreed, but also included an additional option in the referendum: disincorporation.
 The majority of voters chose disincorporation, and the city's charter was dissolved in 1965.
 The U.S. Census Bureau statistically counted the North Atlanta census-designated place up to the 2010 U.S. census.

 From the 1950s to the 1970s, major commercial and residential development took place in Brookhaven, resulting in the area being largely built-out by 1980.
 The Brookhaven/Oglethorpe MARTA Station opened in 1984.
-In 1986, the Capital City Club and its surrounding estate homes were placed on the National Register of Historic Places, and the neighborhood is now officially known as "Historic Brookhaven."
+In 1986, the Capital City Country Club and its surrounding estate homes were placed on the National Register of Historic Places, and the neighborhood is now officially known as "Historic Brookhaven."

 The idea of incorporating Brookhaven as a city was first brought up in 2007, with the purpose of securing local community control over planning, zoning, land use, police, fire protection, and parks and recreation—rather than having those issues decided by the county.
 However, the idea failed to gain momentum.
 The proposed city would have included 53,000 people.
 In 2011, the incorporation of Brookhaven was revived when state Rep. Mike Jacobs announced plans to introduce legislation allowing the creation of a city of Brookhaven, over the objections of many residents of the neighborhood of Historic Brookhaven, which would not lie in the proposed city boundaries.
 On July 31, 2012, 55% of voters chose to incorporate the city of Brookhaven.
 In December of that same year, J. Max Davis was elected as the city's first mayor.